 These tahini pancakes are inspired by my sister's breakfast and the Greek or Cypriot Great Lent sweet Tahinopita.
 Tahini is highly nutritious and full of healthy fats, minerals, and vitamins.
 It is also rich in antioxidants and contains anti-inflammatory compounds.

 Tahini is a paste made from toasted ground sesame seeds.
-Mediterranean cuisin uses tahini heavily, especially the Middle Eastern region (Levantine).
+Mediterranean cuisine uses tahini heavily, especially in the Middle Eastern region (Levantine).
 We can eat tahini plain, as a spread or dip, or as an ingredient in other dishes (e.g. hummus and halva).

 Banana: A very popular fruit, that gives a very specific flavor to these pancakes.
 It also functions as a binding agent.
-Bananas 🍌 are rich in vitamin B6, potassium, and a good source of fiber.
+Bananas are rich in vitamin B6, and potassium, and are a good source of fiber.

-Almonds: They provide a crunchy texture to the pancakes, and a lot of flavor.
+Almonds: They provide a crunchy texture to the pancakes and a lot of flavors.
 Almonds are very nutritious: high in healthy fats, protein, fiber, and antioxidants.

-Rolled oats: If you really need the rolled oats to be gluten-free, get only the certified one.
-Only those are guaranteed not to be cross contaminated with gluten.
+Rolled oats: If you really need the rolled oats to be gluten-free, get only the certified ones.
+Only those are guaranteed not to be cross-contaminated with gluten.
 Oats are high in fiber and protein.
 They also contain great amounts of minerals and vitamins, such as iron, manganese, magnesium, phosphorus, B vitamins, zinc, and antioxidants.

 Almond milk: I use almond milk, but you can also use oat milk as a dairy-free alternative, or regular milk if you consume dairy.
 I do not recommend coconut milk, because it will alter the taste of the pancakes.